Ale96Pa/ProVEAN/README.md

-# Visualization Suite for Progressive Attack Graphs
+# ProVEAN: Progressive Visual Exploration and Analysis of Network Data

 The objective of this project is to provide an interactive tool for visualizing and analyzing progressive attack graphs.